patrickramp/warrant-canary/README.md

 This command line application will build a HTML page containing a signed warant canary.
 The included polocy and anouncemnts are for example only and may not be appropreate for everyone.

 The application takes four command line arugments: the URL to your website, the name or email for your GPG key, the experation of the canary in days and the path to the output html.
+Note that the output directory must already exist.

 Example: $ ./warrant-canary example.com Edward_Snowden 30 /var/www/canary/index.html